sungyeonu/proxy/README.md

 # Proxy
 Sungyeon Yoo, CS338 Project 1

-This project serves as the frontend for Proxy, a full-stack COVID tracking web application.
+This react project serves as the frontend for Proxy, a full-stack COVID tracking web application.

 Please use your browser's device simulation tool to view the project in the resolution of iPhone 6/7/8!